eM7RON/ImageEvo/readme.md

 ### Installing

-The easiest way to create a Python environment to run this code is to install anaconda and in anaconda prompt use the commands:
+To create a Python environment to run this code is to install anaconda and in anaconda prompt use the commands:

 `conda create -n ImageEvo -c defaults -c conda-forge numpy scipy scikit-learn numexpr matplotlib pillow aggdraw`